From Social Security to school lunches, the U.S. Bureau of Labor Statistics produces information that affects you and your family every day.

 Consumer Expenditures show you how much Americans spend on things like gasoline and dining out.

-You may be curious how people your age spend their money.
-In this table, you can compare your spending habits with the national averages for your age group.
-Check out these tables by income and higher levels of income.
+You may be curious how people spend their money.
+We have tables that let you compare your spending habits with the national averages for your age group, income, region, and other characteristics.

 You may be interested in how much households like yours spend on items like housing or entertainment.
-The tables on households with three people, four people, and five or more people will help you compare your family's spending to households with similar income.
+We have information on households with one person or two, three, four, or five or more people.
+We also have information on spending patterns of baby boomers, Generation X, millennials, and other generations.